abdel/abdel.github.io/_posts/2018-01-05-fastai-part1.md

 	learn.fit(learning_rate, epochs, cycle_len=1, cycle_mult=3)`

-## Fine-tuning on Language Models
+## Fine-tuning for Text Classification
 A common technique used in creating text classification models is using standard pre-trained word embeddings, such as GloVe and word2vec.
 An alternative approach introduced in the [fourth lesson](https://github.com/fastai/fastai/blob/master/courses/dl1/lesson4-imdb.ipynb) is to create a language model based on the training dataset you intend to use, so the model can first understand the structure of the dataset before using it for classification.
-The vocabulary and encoder portion of the language model can then be re-used for the classification task, in this case, for analysing sentiment analysis on IMDb movie reviews.
+The vocabulary and encoder portion of the language model can then be fine-tuned for the classification task, in this case, analysing sentiment analysis on IMDb movie reviews.
 I am planning a follow up to my [previous article](https://abdel.me/2017/11/06/imdb-sentiment-analysis/) on sentiment analysis to explore this further and improve my existing model.

-**Update (18/01/2018):**
-This technique was actually explored further in a recent paper "Fine—tuned Language Models for Text Classification" by Howard and Ruder [4].
+**Update (18/01/2018):** This technique was explored further in a recent paper "Fine-tuned Language Models for Text Classification" by Howard and Ruder [4].

 ## Common Techniques
-As mentioned previously, the focus of the article was on key topics that are relatively new and I was not aware of them prior to starting the course.
+As mentioned previously, the focus of the article was on key topics that are relatively new.
 However, it’s still worth highlighting the following topics as they’re important and have become standard practices available in most of the available frameworks.

 ### Transfer Learning
 Transfer Learning transformed the field of computer vision, which I have [previously](https://i.abdel.me/qtM8V2s4Zp/Continuous_Learning.pdf) mentioned.
 This approach works by utilising an existing neural network architecture, such as ResNet, that was trained on a different problem, in this case ImageNet.
 The pre-trained model can then be ‘fine-tuned’ on a different problem, by ‘freezing’ the earlier layers and replacing the last layer to fit your problem.
 For example, taking an ImageNet model that classifies 1000 categories, and changing the last layer to classify 2 categories.
 There is a trade-off with unfreezing more layers,  depending the architecture and problem, as the more you unfreeze, the more learned features you are losing from the pre-trained model.